Contour Field based Elliptical Shape Prior for the Segment Anything Model: Numerical Experimental Results of SAM-ESP

 \subsection{Training Protocol and Experimental Setup}

-SAM offers three different scales of image encoders: ViT-B, ViT-L, and ViT-H. ViT-L and ViT-H only have slight improvements over ViT-B but require significantly more computation \citep{SAM}.
+SAM offers three different scales of image encoders: ViT-B, ViT-L, and ViT-H. ViT-L and ViT-H only have slight improvements over ViT-B but require significantly more computation \cite{SAM}.
 Therefore, we choose ViT-B as the image encoder.

 We maintain the core architecture of SAM.
 During training, all trainable parameters within the image encoder and mask decoder are updated while the prompt encoder is frozen as it proficiently encodes bounding box prompts.
-The detailed architecture of the entire network is illustrated in \figurename~\ref{SAM-ESPpicture}.
+The detailed architecture of the entire network is illustrated in \figurename\ref{SAM-ESPpicture}.
 Throughout the training process, each image is provided with bounding box prompts derived from the minimum bounding box containing the ground truth, with random perturbations ranging from 0 to 40 pixels.
 The entropy parameter $\varepsilon$, regularization parameter $\lambda$, and gradient update rate $\tau_q$ in the ESP module are all set to 1.
-A total of 100 ESP modules are deployed.
+And we use a 5$\times$5 Gaussian kernel with a fixed standard deviation $\sigma=5$. {Refer to Appendix \ref{appendix_C} for the discussion on hyperparameter impacts.} A total of 100 ESP modules are deployed.

 The loss function employed during training is the cross-entropy loss $\mathcal{L}_{CE}$.
 We utilize the Adam optimizer with default parameters.
-The training is implemented on an NVIDIA Tesla V100 GPU and the batch size for all data is set to 1.
-After the training is finished, the model with the best performance on the validation set is selected for testing.
-For comparison, we fine-tuned SAM using the same training strategy, which we refer to as SAM-fine.
+The training is implemented on an NVIDIA Tesla V100 GPU. {Due to GPU memory constraints imposed by our hardware performance limitations, the batch size for all data is set to 1.} {For each dataset, we performed three independent training runs with distinct random seeds.
+During each run, the model was trained over multiple epochs, and we selected the checkpoint corresponding to the highest validation Dice score for testing rather than the final epoch checkpoint to avoid overfitting.} For comparison, we fine-tuned SAM using the same training strategy, which we refer to as SAM-fine.

 To better compare the incorporation of the elliptical prior into the SAM model in different ways, we attempt another two different ways.
 The first method is the post-processing method.
 We use the output feature $\bm o$ of SAM-fine as the input for Algorithm \ref{algorithm}, iterating the algorithm 100 times to obtain the elliptical shape.
 We denote this as SAM-post.
 In this approach, the elliptical prior cannot guide the learning of the main network through backpropagation.